Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Abstract

 \section{Abstract}

-We consider finite-sample inference for a single regression coefficient in the fixed-design linear model $Y = Z\beta + bX + \varepsilon$, where $Z$ collects nuisance regressors and the noise vector $\varepsilon\in\mathbb{R}^n$ may exhibit complex dependence or heterogeneity.
-We develop a {group permutation} framework, yielding a unified and analyzable randomization structure for linear-model testing.
-Under exchangeable errors, we place permutation-augmented regression tests within this group-theoretic setting and show that a grouped version of PALMRT controls Type~I error at level at most $2\alpha$ {for any} permutation group; moreover, we provide an explicit worst-case construction demonstrating that the factor $2$ is sharp and cannot be improved without additional assumptions.
-Second, we relate the Type II error to a design-dependent geometric separation between the target regressor $X$ and its permuted counterparts after projecting out nuisance covariates.
-We formulate it as a combinatorial optimization problem over permutation groups and bound it under additional mild sub-Gaussian assumptions.
-For the Type II error upper bound control, we propose a constructive algorithm for the permutation strategy that is better (at least no worse) than the i.i.d. random permutation, with simulations empirically indicating substantial power gains, especially under heavy-tailed designs.
-Finally, we extend group-based cyclic permutation tests (CPT) and PALMRT beyond exchangeability by connecting rank-based randomization arguments to conformal inference.
-The resulting weighted group tests satisfy finite-sample Type I error bounds that degrade gracefully with a weighted average of total variation distances between $\varepsilon$ and its group-permuted versions, recovering exact validity when these discrepancies vanish and yielding quantitative robustness otherwise.
-Taken together, the group-permutation viewpoint provides a principled bridge from exact randomization validity to design-adaptive power and quantitative robustness under approximate symmetries.
+We study finite-sample inference for a single regression coefficient in the fixed-design linear model $Y=Z\beta+bX+\epsilon$, allowing $\epsilon$ to be dependent, heterogeneous, or non-exchangeable.
+We develop a group-permutation framework that unifies randomization-based regression testing and yields sharp finite-sample guarantees.
+Under exchangeable errors, we show that permutation-augmented regression tests admit an exact validity characterization: a grouped version of PALMRT controls Type I error at level at most $2\alpha$ for any permutation group, and this factor $2$ is unimprovable in general.
+We further connect Type II error to a design-dependent geometric separation between the target regressor and its permuted versions after removing nuisance effects, leading to a combinatorial optimization problem over permutation groups.
+Under mild Sub-Gaussian assumptions, we propose a constructive, design-adaptive strategy that is provably no worse than i.i.d. random permutations and often substantially more powerful.
+Finally, we extend cyclic and permutation-augmented regression tests beyond exchangeability by linking rank-based randomization with weighted conformal inference.
+The resulting weighted group tests retain finite-sample Type I control that degrades smoothly with total variation departures from group symmetry, recovering exact validity under exchangeability.